Sz-Daniel/Tarkony-aspdotnet-backend/README.md

-# ASP.NET Core Backend – GraphQL → REST → NoSQL
+# ASP.NET Core Backend

+---

 ## Project Goal

-This backend layer reads data from a 3rd party **GraphQL API** (Tarkov.dev), stores it in a **Cosmos DB NoSQL** database, and then serves it through a **REST API** to the frontend [Tarkony-react-frontend](https://github.com/Sz-Daniel/Tarkony-react-frontend).
+This backend layer reads data from a 3rd party **GraphQL API** (Tarkov.dev), stores it in a **Mongo DB NoSQL** database, and then serves it through a **REST API** to the frontend [Tarkony-react-frontend](https://github.com/Sz-Daniel/Tarkony-react-frontend).
 In later phases, user management and a “shopping list” feature will be implemented.

 ---

 ## Next Task

-- ItemDetails model - GraphQL - Mongo - ItemsController
-- Layer: External Model - Adapter - Domain Model -> Mongo
-- CORS setup for Frontend
 - Deploy
-- Frontend: GraphQL API fetching rework -> REST API from ItemsController
+- Documentation
+- ItemsPrice: Create a Quary and DTO, Upload into Items - Refresh the item's price
+- Quartz timing for frefres the Item Price and Item data into database
+- GraphQL.FetchAPIStatusAsync: Generate DTO from APIStatusQuery, Create API Controller to GET the API status.
+- ItemSingle: Create DTO from Query and From Frontend Typescript, Adapter, Upload
+- Batching upload insteand bulk
+- Log db collection
+- Status page for backend
+- Refactor
+- Deploy End of Stage 2

 ---